DaBluePiano/sidneys-notes/content/02 School/Year 9/Year 9 Science/Year 9 2025 Half Yearly Science Exam (The Atom and Nuclear Chemistry + Diseases) 😊.md

 - [Targets and Key areas of work](https://www.who.int/our-work)

 ## Important Scientists on Diseases

 **Alexander Fleming** - Discovery of penicillin through an accident **1928** **Howard Florey** - Development of penicillin, treating the first patient with penicillin, increased penicillin production **1941**
 **Louis Pasteur** - Principles of vaccination by infecting chickens with a diseases **~1879** **Robert Koch** - identified the bacteria responsible for tuberculosis, cholera, and anthrax. **~Late 1800** **Edward Jenner** - Smallpox vaccine, the world's first vaccine **1796**

-## Endemic vs Epidemic vs Pandemic
+## Endemic Vs Epidemic Vs Pandemic

 ### Epidemic

 An **epidemic** is an outbreak of disease—that is, sudden localized incidence of a disease—that spreads quickly and affects many individuals at the same time. (eg. *Western African Ebola virus* epidemic (2013-2016))

 ### Pandemic

 A **pandemic** is a type of epidemic, one with greater range and coverage.
 A pandemic occurs over a wide geographic area and affects an exceptionally high proportion of the population. (eg. *COVID-19* pandemic (2019-present))

 ### Endemic

 If a disease lingers for a long time as an epidemic or a pandemic, it may eventually become **endemic** to an area, which means that it persists at a consistent level within a region. (eg. *Malaria* in Africa (the higher temperatures allow the Anopheles mosquito, which spreads malaria, to thrive.
 This means that malaria remains at constant levels in this region))

 # Glossary